 Add chopped cilantro leaves and mix well.

-This is an easy recipe but it does involve some prep time along with cook time.
+This is an easy great recipe but it does involve some prep time along with cook time.
 The total time for this recipe is under 45 minutes.

 However you can make this recipes easily if you make sure to follow the below tips.

 Nuts in kurma sauce– Use some nuts or poppy seeds in the sauce for rich taste.
 Adding a bit if poppy seeds make the korma paste very rich and creamy.
-I know poppy seeds are not preferred by everyone and in that case add nuts like almonds, cashews.
+I know poppy seeds are not preferred by everyone and in that case add nuts like almonds, cashew nuts.
 You can also add melon seeds for creamy sauce.

 Whole spices– This veg kurma gets its flavor only from whole spices, so do not miss them.
 If you one or two variet from the listed spices, it ok.
 If you do not have whole spices handy use 2 teaspoons garam masala powder while making the curry.